ltrc/SSF-to-CONLL-Convertor/README.md

 [Shakti Standard Format (SSF)](http://ltrc.iiit.ac.in/nlptools2010/files/documents/SSF.pdf) is a representation for storing linguistic analysis of natural languages.
 Its widely being used for storing treebank annotations of Indian Languages.
-However, in order to train dependecy parsers on treeban annotation, the annotations should be in CONLL format.
+However, in order to train dependency parsers on treebank annotations, the annotations should be in CONLL format.
 The SSF-to-CONLL convertor facilitates this conversion.

-How to use?
+__How to use?__
 ```
 bash ssf2conll.sh <input (file|directory)> <output file> <log file> <annotation type (intra|inter)>
 ```